human-conditions/yodrew.github.io-original/_pages/pre-sale.md

 Proper tools are essential to any worker.
 E-paper is radically humane technology.
 It is neutral, even calming.
 Laptop displays⁠—backlit, color, fast, strobing⁠— irritate, distract, and enervate me, destroying my concentration.
 With an e-paper computer, I can:

+- read a handful of crucial books and articles I collected since my last e-paper device died
+- develop the business that creates the goods and services I will offer
 - hold my entire book in my mind at once while editing
-- read a handful of crucial books and articles I collected since my last e-paper device died
-- develop the business that creates the goods and services I wish to offer

 - business
     - study the startup process